Service design for children and young people’s mental health

 What is the Blueprint study?

-The study has been funded by National Institute for Health Research (NIHR) as part of its Health Services and Delivery Research Programme .
-It is collaboration between The University of Manchester, Cardiff University, Greater Manchester Mental Health NHS Foundation Trust and Common Room, an organisation led by young people with lived experience of mental illness.
-You can read more about the research team here.
+The study was funded by National Institute for Health and care Research (NIHR).
+It was a collaboration between The University of Manchester, Cardiff University, Greater Manchester Mental Health NHS Foundation Trust and Common Room, an organisation led by young people with lived experience of mental illness.

-The project is also supported by an Advisory Group which includes young people with lived experience of common mental health problems, parents, professionals working in children’s mental health, education and social care, service managers and service commissioners and academics specialising in children’s mental health.
+The project was also supported by an Advisory Group, which included young people with lived experience of common mental health problems, parents, professionals working in children’s mental health, education and social care, service managers and service commissioners and academics specialising in children’s mental health.

-The Blueprint study is funded by National Institute for Health Research (NIHR) Health Services and Delivery Research Programme (Grant Reference Number 17/09/08).
-The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
+The study was funded by the NIHR’s Health and Social Care Delivery Research stream (ref: HS&DR 17/09/08).
+The views expressed are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.